bbauska/republicans-2025/README.md

 NC’s 100 counties are watching the state legislature and Congress members.
 We demand that they start acting on behalf of democracy and stop kissing the ring of autocracy.
 With all due respect to our elected leaders, each of you works for North Carolina’s citizens.
 We ask that you listen to us and respect this country’s 250-year history.
-Kathy Repass, Cary
+Kathy Repass, Cary</p>

 <h2>Veterans</h2>
 I served for more than a decade in the Air Force and flew over 150 combat sorties in Iraq and